skabeche/php-mvc/README.md

 ## Theme

-Although the basic theme is not built with any JS framework, [Vite](https://vitejs.dev/) is integrated in the `/theme` folder for a modern workflow (still work in progress).
+Although the basic theme is not built with any JS framework, [Vite](https://vitejs.dev/) is integrated in the `/theme` folder for a modern workflow (still a work in progress).

 Main CSS code is in the file `/theme/styles.css`.
 The theme is styled with [Tailwind](https://tailwindcss.com).